+\bt{ This experiment answers \textbf{Q3} by integrating data from heterogeneous devices into a globally consistent map.
+The key distinction from Exp~$2$ is device heterogeneity: sessions are captured with cameras of differing optics, resolutions, and conditions, including fisheye AR glasses, smartphones, vehicle-mounted cameras, and panoramic sources.
+Validating the landmark-free design under device heterogeneity is intrinsically hard: unlike landmark-based pipelines that initialize 3D landmarks offline, our system jointly solves local landmark initialization and relative pose estimation online in the cross-device setting; yet it recovers globally consistent inter-session geometry across devices, confirming that the topometric representation remains viable for crowdsourced mapping.}

-\subsubsection{Results on $360$Loc Dataset}
+\subsubsection{\bt{Results on $360$Loc Dataset}}

-Map merging performance with the ATE against GT is shown in Table~\ref{tab:exp_crowdsourcing_mapping_360loc_ate}.
-Within each scene, the camera models in each session are different, which is good for evaluate for cross-device localization and mapping.
-Performance drops in the outdoor sequences (Hall, Piatrium) compared to the indoor ones (Atrium, Concourse), suggesting that the collaborative localization pipeline is more effective in indoor environments.
-Due to the limited space, we show the merged map in the supplementary material \cite{jiao2025opennavmap_supp}
+\bt{Map-merging accuracy, measured as ATE against GT, is reported in Tab.~\ref{tab:exp_crowdsourcing_mapping_360loc_ate}.
+Within each scene, sessions are captured with different camera models, making the dataset well suited for cross-device localization and mapping.
+Accuracy is lower on the outdoor sequences (Hall, Piatrium) than on the indoor ones (Atrium, Concourse), indicating that the multi-session localization pipeline is more effective indoors.
+Due to space limits, the visualization of the merged map is provided in the \textbf{Suppl.
+Mat.}~\cite{anonymous2025opennavmap_supp}}

-\subsubsection{Results on Self-Collected Dataset}
+\subsubsection{\bt{Results on Self-Collected Dataset}}

-Fig.~\ref{fig:exp_crowdsourcing_mapping} illustrates the resulting global maps for R$1$ and R$2$, overlaid on satellite imagery using GPS data.
-Based on above experiments, we observe that data collection using only homogeneous devices presents several limitations.
-Specialized devices (\eg Aria Glass) capture rich, multi-sensor data but have restricted access.
-Conversely, smartphones and public street-view platforms enable broad participation and flexible updates.
-Vehicle-mounted cameras offer large-scale collection but are limited to vehicle-accessible environments.
-By fusing these heterogeneous sources, our framework constructs a more comprehensive and extensible map, overcoming these individual limitations.
-As shown in Fig.~\ref{fig:exp_path_planning}, the expanding map progressively extends image-goal path planning capabilities to new environments.
-These results highlight the practical utility of our framework for lifelong updates.
+Fig.~\ref{fig:exp_crowdsourcing_mapping} shows the resulting global maps for R$1$ and R$2$, overlaid on satellite imagery via GPS.
+The preceding experiments reveal that relying on a single device type imposes complementary limitations.
+Specialized devices such as the Aria glass capture rich, multi-sensor data but have restricted access.
+Smartphones and public street-view services enable broad participation and flexible updates, whereas vehicle-mounted cameras support large-scale collection but are confined to vehicle-accessible areas.
+Fusing these heterogeneous sources yields a more comprehensive, extensible map that overcomes these single-source limitations. \bt{As shown in Fig.~\ref{fig:exp_path_planning}, the expanding map progressively extends the global path planning to new environments, highlighting the practical utility of our framework for lifelong updates.}